OpenCTI-Platform/docs/docs/usage/automation.md

 ### Send to notifier

 Will generate a Notification each time a STIX 2.1 bundle is received.
 Note that Notifier ends a branch but does not save any changes.
 Best practice is to create a branch next to the notifier using the button on the bottom right of the Notifier Component and add the send for ingestion in the same output branch.

+#### Send email from template

+Will send an email using the template that you can set in Parameters/security (used for users) to users.
+You can chose the template you want.
+T

+##### Specificities of the component

+**This component supports dynamic variables**

+- Dynamic from the main enity triggering the playbook as Target: will send the email using the selected template to the coresponding user of the field you chose, based on the triggering entity only.
+You can chose among:
+   - Creator: Will send an email using an Email Template to corresponding user.
+   - Assignee: Will send an email using an Email Template to corresponding user.
+   - Participant: Will send an email using an Email Template to corresponding user.

+ - Dynamic from the object in the bundle of the playbook as Target: will send the email using the selected template to the coresponding user of the entities contained in your bundle and not only the triggering entity.
+    - Organization: all users of all organizations contained in your bundle will receive an email.

+**The component also support static fields, used for authorize members: users, groups & organizations.**

 ### Promote observable to indicator